 I came to America in August 2005, I belonged to a country where there is no system for maintaining credit scores.
-There, Lenders, and probably government too, believe in the fact that money can be re claimed by force.
+There, Lenders, and probably government too, believe in the fact that money can be reclaimed by force.

-I don’t exactly remember which online sources I used to put the notes together, it had three headings, what it a credit score, why it is important to have a good credit score and how to improve credit scores.
+I don’t exactly remember which online sources I used to put the notes together, it had three headings, what is a credit score, why it is important to have a good credit score and how to improve credit scores.
 I wrote these on the back of my three-page bank statement, which showed a bank balance (and my net worth at that time) of $2600 (August 2011).

-So many things have changed since then, 6 years have passed by, my net worth is now many fold from that initial amount.
+So many things have changed since then, 6 years have passed by, my net worth is now much fold from that initial amount.
 My salary also got almost tripled.
 But the very basic things about credit score, that didn’t change.

 What is Credit Score

 These companies make money by selling your credit score and credit report to lenders.
-Lenders use any of these three sources to check your score when you apply for loan or credit card.
+Lenders use any of these three sources to check your score when you apply for a loan or credit card.